mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

         - test
 ```

-After pushing your code to repo, you can see the workflow successfully ran
+Now, if we execute the workflow, we can observe its result.

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/circleci/circleci-workflow-success.png"
      alt="Workflow success"
      style="float: left; margin-right: 10px;" />

-and docker image is published.
+Also we can check if the docker image is published or not.

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/circleci/dockerhub.png"
      alt="Docker hub"